Right to Die FAQs

 While we have the right to die, very few of us have the resources to do so peacefully.

 Many people think they could just end their lives by taking a bottle of Tylenol or other medication, perhaps washed down with a swig of champagne.
 The reality is that taking an over-the-counter medication or most prescription medications, even in large doses, is unlikely to lead to death.
-It is much more likely to lead to brain damage, kidney or liver failure or a coma.
+It is much more likely to lead to brain damage, liver failure or a coma.

 What is medically assisted dying?